jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 In the remainder, we write `xof` as shorthand for `XofTurboShake128` ({{Section 6.2.1 of !VDAF}}).

+Mastic's implementation of the VDAF interface ({{Section 5 of !VDAF}}) is sepcified in the following sections. {{mastic-aux}} defines some auxiliary functions referenced in the sharding and preparation sections.

 ## Sharding

 The sharding algorithm takes in the measurement (the input and weight), the